mittalyash01/webdriverio-appium-JS/README.md

 1. Faster and smoother executions
 2. Good features such as reserve device, OAuth authentication
 3. Limited parallel execution capability
-4. Able to use the same script for both Android and iOS testing with minor tweaks
+4. Able to use the same script for both Android and iOS

 ##### Shortcoming